FAMU-FSU-IME/IISE-Co-learning/README.md

 Denotes sga = (EA+SA), gga = (EA+EA),

-The results show the selected printer combionations (1: selected, 0:non-selected) among 20 printers thorugh sga and gga.
-Also, the
+The results show the selected printer combionations (1: selected, 0:non-selected) among 20 printers thorugh obj_var_sga and obj_var_gga.
+Also, the obj_func_sga and obj_func_gga show the RMSE reduction percentage compared to the single-printer learning. ### Note: Please ignore the negative sign and treat the output of obj_func_gga & obj_func_sga as postive values ###

 At the bottom of "SA_EA_and_EA_EA.py" are provided for presenting the results I attached in Fig. 9 (paper).
 Please see the code below the comment in the code